Nisha-Sagar/MyAptitude/README.md

-# MyAptitude - ONLINE APTITUDE EXAM GENERATION SYSTEM USING WEB SCRAPING
+# MyAptitude - Online aptitude exam generation system using web scraping

 In today's fast-paced world, where efficiency is key, creating diverse sets of aptitude questions can be challenging for companies conducting employee rounds.
 Students and freshers face difficulties in clearing crucial aptitude tests for competitive exams and job interviews.
 To address this, we're developing an Online Aptitude Exam Generation System.
 The MyAptitude will provide real-time generation of aptitude question papers, helping students practice and excel in the competitive job market.